alessiomrusso/alessiomrusso/README.md

 - 👋 Hi, I’m @alessiomrusso
 - 👀 I’m interested in web development and JS
-- 🌱 I’m currently learning web security
+- 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on projects involving ES6, Typescript and NodeJs
 - 📫 How to reach me: alessiomrusso@gmail.com